conestack/webresource/docs/source/overview.rst

 is used in production mode. ``path`` defines the path part of the URL at which this resource is published.

-Dependencies between resources are defined by passing ``depends`` argument:
+Dependencies between resources are defined by passing ``depends`` argument, which can be a single dependency or multiple dependencies as tuple or list:

 .. code-block:: python